DanahMk/ITNE352-A15/README.md

 ### Client Script (client.py)

 The client script presents a menu system to the user, allowing them to search for news headlines or list sources.
 It sends requests to the server and displays the results.

+#### Main Functionalities:

+Sending requests to the server based on user input.
+Displaying news headlines and sources.
+Navigating through a hierarchical menu system.